 Directors who are also employees of the Company receive no additional compensation for serving as Directors.
-Directors who are not employees of the Company receive an annual retainer fee of \$20,000 and a fee of \$1,000 per committee or board meeting attended in person (\$500 if attended by telephone).
+Directors who are not employees of the Company receive an annual retainer fee of \$20,000 and a fee of \$1,000 per committee or board meeting attended.
 Chairpersons of the Board of Directors' standing committees receive an additional fee of \$1,000 per Board meeting.
 The chairperson of the Audit Committee receives an additional annual retainer fee of \$10,000 and the chairperson of the Organization, Compensation and Nominating Committee receives an additional annual retainer fee of \$5,000.
-Under the 2005 Non-Employee Directors Stock Incentive Plan (the "Non-Employee Directors Plan"), each non-employee director receives an annual grant of restricted stock on the first day of the month following the Annual Meeting of Stockholders equal to \$15,000 divided by the fair market value of the common stock.
+Under the 2010 Stock Incentive Plan, each non-employee director receives an annual grant of restricted stock on the first business day of the month following the Annual Meeting of Stockholders equal to \$15,000 divided by the fair market value of the common stock.